-General and administrative costs, exclusive of the impact from depreciation, depletion and amortization impairment and stock based compensation, increased \$179,000 to \$6,602,000 in 2010 from \$6,423,000 in 2009.
+General and administrative costs decreased \$788,000 to \$8,861,000 in 2010 from \$9,649,000 in 2009.
 The significant components of changes in general and administrative expenses in 2010, as compared to 2009, were as follows:

-• Accounting - the increase was attributable to additional costs during the second quarter to obtain an independent valuation of the Hungarian Production License and Exploration License.

-- Consulting the decrease was attributable to certain one-time costs incurred prior to a unit offering during 2009, one-time costs incurred for resource valuations of the Beetaloo Basin Project during 2009, and other cost containment measures. - Investor relations the decrease was attributable to cost containment measures with respect to third party providers, and the elimination of certain Company personnel. - Legal costs the decrease was attributable to cost containment measures with respect to external counsel, primarily in Hungary, and through elimination of internal counsel. - Office and administrative the decrease was attributable to certain one-time costs incurred in Hungary during 2009.
+- Accounting the increase was attributable to additional costs during the second quarter to obtain an independent valuation of the Hungarian Production License and Exploration License. - Consulting the decrease was attributable to certain one-time costs incurred prior to a unit offering during 2009, one-time costs incurred for resource valuations of the Beetaloo Basin Project during 2009, and other cost containment measures. - Director fees the decrease was attributable to the voluntary election by the board of directors to reduce their fees. - Investor relations the decrease was attributable to cost containment measures with respect to third party providers, and the elimination of certain Company personnel. - Legal costs the decrease was attributable to cost containment measures with respect to external counsel, primarily in Hungary, and through elimination of internal counsel. - Office and administrative the decrease was attributable to certain one-time costs incurred in Hungary during 2009.
 On July 31, 2010, the Company vacated its existing office space in Budapest, Hungary, and relocated to another property.
-This will result in a reduction to occupancy costs. - Payroll and related costs the decrease was attributable to the elimination of certain personnel and to the reduction of compensation for retained personnel. - Travel and promotion the increase for 2010 was attributable to the Company's financing activities in Australia and joint venture partner endeavours. - Joint venture marketing the increase in 2010 was attributable to costs associated with the Company's efforts to identify and secure a joint venture partner for its Beetaloo Basin Project.
+This has resulted in a reduction to occupancy costs. - Payroll and related costs the decrease was attributable to the elimination of certain personnel and to the reduction of compensation for retained personnel. - Travel and promotion the decrease for 2010 was attributable to cost containment measures offset by an increase resulting from the Company's financing activities in Australia and joint venture partner endeavours. - Joint venture marketing the increase in 2010 was attributable to costs associated with the Company's efforts to identify and secure a joint venture partner for its Beetaloo Basin Project.